HFzzzzzzz/ACMGA/README.md

 # ACMGA

 AnchorWave-Cactus Multiple Genome Alignment (ACMGA) is a reference-free multiple-genome alignment pipeline.
+It uses AnchorWave for pairwise genome alignment, a tool based on collinearity and global alignment algorithms.
+This tool is hihly effective in aligning repetitive sequence regions and identifying long INDELs(>50bp).
+Additionally, ACMGA draws on the advantages of Progressive Cactus for generating ancestor sequences and implementing progressive strategies.
+ACMGA  is effective in aligning plant genomes that are enriched with repetitive sequences.
 The simplified schema of the pipeline is shown below.
 ![ACMGA](https://github.com/HFzzzzzzz/ACMGA/raw/master/workflow/image/schematic.jpg)